diffplug/spotless/plugin-gradle/README.md

     eslint(['my-eslint-fork': '1.2.3', 'my-eslint-plugin': '1.2.1']) // can specify exactly which npm packages to use

     eslint()
-      // optional: use a popular eslint styleguide for javascript .styleGuide('standard') // or 'airbnb', 'google', 'xo'
       // configuration is mandatory.
 Provide inline config or a config file.
       // a) inline-configuration
       .configJs('''